Best fruits in season in India month-by-month with InstaCuppa citrus juicer

 Month-by-Month Fruit Calendar for India

 India's fruit calendar follows the weather.
-Winter (December to February) brings oranges, guava, and grapes.
-Summer (March to June) brings mango, watermelon, and litchi.
+Winter is December to February.
+It brings oranges, guava, and grapes.
+Summer is March to June.
+It brings mango, watermelon, and litchi.
 The monsoon and post-monsoon months bring pomegranate, custard apple, and pears.
 Bananas and papaya are available all year round.

 Here is the simple version.
 Use this table to plan your fruit shopping for any month of the year.
 Months show the main season when each fruit is fresh, cheap, and at peak taste.